11ty/11ty-website/src/docs/usage.md

 Read more about [Configuration files](/docs/config.md).

-{% addedin "v3.0.0-alpha.18" %}If the file you specify with `--config` does not exist, Eleventy will throw an error.
+{% addedin "v3.0.0-alpha.18" %}If your specified `--config` file does not exist, Eleventy will throw an error.

 ### `--to` can output JSON {% addedin "1.0.0" %}